 The two best referees this season have been Martin Atkinson and Michael Oliver.
 It is no coincidence that they have refereed a lot of the big games.
 In the main they have done very well.
 I’ve said a number of times, I would not be afraid to search wider for the best referees from around Europe.
 We have some of the finest players and managers so why not attract the best officials.

 Overall, nobody can argue that Chelsea have been the most outstanding team.
 Spurs have definitely improved, but I am sure they will be disappointed at falling short.
 Manchester City have had a disappointing season because of the hype around Pep Guardiola.
 He said it himself, if he was at a Bayern Munich or Barcelona he might have been fired.
-A lot will depend on the Europa League final before we can judge Manchester United’s season.
-If they win that game then they will have won two trophies and qualified into the Champions League, which is a real success.
+Manchester United’s season can be considered a success, having won the won two trophies and qualified for the Champions League, as well has winning the League Cup and Charity Shield.
 The same can be said about Liverpool, they’ve secured a Champions League place, having been out of the competition for a number of years now.

 It is going to be fascinating to see this summer how much the other clubs spend to try and challenge Chelsea next season.
 I expect the champions to add a couple of big hitters themselves as you have to do that when you win the league.
 It’s already something to look forward to and we haven’t even completed this season yet.

 I’d give this season a marking of 8/10.